bercesadam/KetCat/README.md

 *   **Type Safety & Compile-Time Verification**: Utilizing C++20 Concepts and Templates to enforce eg. Hilbert space dimensions and operator compatibility at compile time.
 *   **Data Visualization**: A custom, phase-encoded wave function renderer that transforms abstract complex numbers into visual aesthetics and "simple" debugging.
 *   **Clean Architecture**: Separating the mathematical primitives, linear algebra, atomic physics, laser control and logical quantum circuits (and more).
+Te program realizes a clean pipeline which compiles logical gates into physical instructions, then laser pulses, which finally results in a Hamiltonian used for TDSE evolution.

 ### Known Limitations, Modeling Assumptions and Engineering Tradeoffs